ChimeHQ/Ligature/README.md

 ## Usage

 The core protocol for the tokenization functionality is `TextTokenizer`.
 It is a little more abstract than `UITextInputTokenizer`, but ultimately compatible.
 With UIKit, `TextInputStringTokenizer` is just a typealias for `UITextInputStringTokenizer`.
 Ligature provides an implementation for use with AppKit.

+> [!WARNING]
+> While quite usable, there are features the `TextTokenizer` API supports that are not fully implemented by the AppKit implementation.

 ```swift
 // on UIKit